PseudoKnight/CHSpigot/README.md

 # CHSpigot

 Gives access to API available in Spigot but not Bukkit.
-These functions and events are more subject to changes and deprecation than typical CH functions, so you'll need to keep the scripts that use this updated.
+As CommandHelper now depends on Spigot, these functions and events are subject to be moved into CommandHelper at some point.

 ## Function Documentation